UoMResearchIT/docker-introduction-archive/_episodes/docker-desktop.md

 ![Inspecting image hello-world.](../fig/docker-desktop/05_image_inspection.png)

 The `hello-world` image does not seem too interesting from here.
-If you go to DockerHub you'll find links to the github site, where you'll see it is not as simpleas it looks.
+If you go to DockerHub you'll find links to the Github site, where you'll see that the image is not as simple as it looks.
 Nevertheless, this is a very nice and quick way to explore an image.

 If we now inspect the `docker/getting-started` image, for example, we can see that it detects some vulnerabilities: